Faculty Advisors

 The captain of the Team is expected to be the primary contact to the Advisor.

 • Communication: Requests to the Advisor should be given with ample lead time and be sensitive to the advisor’s research and teaching schedules.
-Routine matters that can be handled at the administrative level should first be made through the EDTC or the APSC Faculty Coordinator.
+Routine matters that can be handled at the administrative level should first be made through the EDT Coordinator and/or APSC PD.
 Teams must inform their Faculty Advisor when transitioning Captains or important executive members.

 • Initiative: For all the categories listed in “Responsibilities of the Faculty Advisor”, the team is expected to initiate contact.
 Contact with the Advisor should be restricted to high-level matters.